Skip to main content

 • a vet's practice

-• an animal rescue centre
+• an animal welfare centre

 With experience and the support of your employer, you may be able to train on the job to become a pet behaviour consultant.